 Variations Within the Same Herb

-You'll see many shades of calendula, which made me wonder if the different colors of the herb have different medicinal properties.
+You'll see many shades of calendula.
+I grow orange, yellow and even strawberry calendula at my home and at Norris Farmstead.
+This made me wonder if the different colors of the herb have different medicinal properties.

 He says that, more often than not, if it's the same species, it will probably have similar properties.